-You probably noticed the mildly ugly gradient heading this section, that was my warning to you that you’re about to walk into something that requires an interesting mixture of design and engineering skills.
+You probably noticed the gradient heading this section: that was my warning to you that you’re about to walk into something that requires an interesting mixture of design and engineering skills.
 Making a good website requires a fair understanding of computers, some basic programming skills, and a willingness to dive into some technical topics.
-There’s a good reason most blogging now happens on Medium or Tumblr and that social media has boomed: The barrier to entry is significantly lower.
-There’s also really good reasons to want to make your own website and have your own little digital garden.
+There’s a good reason most blogging now happens on Medium or Tumblr and that social media has boomed: The barrier to entry is dramatically lower.
+There’s also good reasons to want to make your own website and have your own little digital garden.

 Before diving into anything, I want to level with you, teaching web development is hard for two big reasons:

-- There’s just a lot of ground to cover: Multiple languages, how basic networking works, how to make something actually look good on the web, etc. In a larger organization, these things would all be done by different teams of people, who don’t worry all that much about how the layers above or below them work - designers don’t usually think about networking.
+There’s just a lot of ground to cover: Multiple languages, how basic networking works, how to make something actually look good on the web, etc. Larger organizations manage these things with different teams of people who don’t worry all that much about how the layers above or below them work - designers don’t think about networking.

 So, what will you need to know?